DivyamKakkar24/Food-O-Clock/README.md

 # Food-O-Clock
-A Demo Food Ordering Web application made using React js.
+A Demo Food Ordering Web application made using React and deployed on Firebase.
-This project was build using various basic and advanced concepts of Reactjs like managing states, using various React Hooks, using forms and accepting user input and much more.
+The user can add the desired dishes to the cart and then order after filling a basic form.